openwall/john-packages/readme.md

 To install John the Ripper by downloading the .7z file and installing it manually, follow these steps:

+Install required packages from Homebrew (if not already installed):

+```bash
+ brew update
+ brew install libomp openssl gmp
+```

+Then:

 - Download the compressed file to your machine.
 - Extract it to a directory such as `/Users/Me/bleeding`.
 - Start a command prompt.
 - Navigate to the directory you extracted the compressed file, e.g., `cd /Users/Me/bleeding`.
-- Run the software:

-Install required Homebrew packages (if not already installed):

-```bash
- brew update
- brew install libomp openssl gmp
-```

 Execute John the Ripper: